-- 5.12.1 Applicants who wish to complain about the operation of the University's admissions process should submit their complaint in writing to the Head of Admissions or the Principal Officer (Research Student Registry) within 10 working days of the issue arising.
-The Head of Admissions or Principal Officer, or nominee, will investigate the complaint and respond in writing within 15 working days. - 5.12.2 If the complaint relates to the Head of Admissions or Principal Officer, the complaint should be directed to the Executive Director Recruitment & Partnerships who will deal with it in the manner prescribed above.
+- 5.13.1 Applicants who wish to complain about the operation of the University's admissions process should submit their complaint in writing to the Head of Admissions within 10 working days of the issue arising.
+The Head of Admissions, or nominee, will investigate the complaint and respond in writing within 15 working days. - 5.13.2 If the complaint relates to the Head of Admissions or nominee, the complaint should be directed to the Director of UK Recruitment & Partnerships, External Relations who will deal with it in the manner prescribed above.

-5.12.4 Complaints will not be considered:

-- About matters of academic judgement regarding an applicant's suitability to study a programme; - About an applicant's failure to satisfy non-academic requirements specified by external agencies for a particular programme (except in respect of criminal records checks - these complaints will be considered);

-If they are submitted anonymously.
+- 5.13.3 Complaints will not be considered: - About matters of academic judgement regarding an applicant's suitability to study a programme; - About an applicant's failure to satisfy non-academic requirements specified by external agencies for a particular programme (except in respect of criminal records checks - these complaints will be considered); - If they are submitted anonymously.